burninc0de/helowrite/README.md

 ## Operational Essentials
 - **Pure Focus**: F11 toggles distraction-free mode.
 No icons, no ribbons, just you and the syntactical turds you're polishing.
 - **Adjustable Optics**: Alt+Left/Right to tune your horizontal padding.
 Spare your eyes the long trek across the screen.
+- **Directory Navigation**: Alt+Up/Down to navigate directory hierarchy with undo-like history.
+Move up to parent directories and back down through your navigation path.
 - **Git Push** (The Staging Area): Use Alt+G (Option+G on macOS) or the Command Palette (Ctrl+P) to push your current file changes.
 It stashes local changes, adds/commits the current file, and pushes—all without leaving the editor.

 ## Quick Start